canibanoglu/tango_with_django_book/chapters/login.rst

 	    def __unicode__(self):
 	        return self.user.username

 As we also reference the ``User`` model, we'll need to include the model into the ``models.py`` namespace.
-Add it with the following import statement at the top of the file:
+Add it with the following import statement at the top of the file.

 .. code-block:: python